cypresssemiconductorco/mtb-example-pmg1-hello-world/README.md

    ```
    </details>

 5. After programming the kit, disconnect the USB cable.
 Move to the next step for EVAL_PMG1_B1_DRP kit.
-Change the position on the power selection jumper (J5) to 1-2 to power the kit through the USB PD port (J10) for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 kits.
+Change the position on the power selection jumper (J5) to 1-2 to power the kit through the USB PD port (J10) for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113 , EVAL_PMG1_S1_DRP ,and EVAL_PMG1_S3_DUALDRP kits.

 6. Connect the USB cable back to the KitProg3 USB connector and open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

-7. Connect the USB PD port to a USB-C power adapter or your PC using a USB Type-C cable to power the PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 kits.
+7. Connect the USB PD port to a USB-C power adapter or your PC using a USB Type-C cable to power the PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113, EVAL_PMG1_S1_DRP, and EVAL_PMG1_S3_DUALDRP kits.
 The EVAL_PMG1_B1_DRP kit is automatically powered when the kit is connected through the KitProg3 USB Type-C port (J1).

-8. The application starts automatically for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 kits.
+8. The application starts automatically for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113, EVAL_PMG1_S1_DRP, and EVAL_PMG1_S3_DUALDRP kits.
 Press the Reset Switch (SW3) on the EVAL_PMG1_B1_DRP kit to restart the application as the application already started when the kit was connected and powered through the KitProg3 USB Type-C port (J1).
 Confirm that "Hello world" is displayed on the UART terminal.

    **Figure 1.
 "Hello world" in terminal output**